Master of Science in Orthodontics

 Grading Criteria for Pass/Fail Courses

-Students earning 79% or below will be required to remediate course content and will receive an “I” for the course.
-When students successfully complete the remediation process, the score of “I” will be changed to a “B”.
+Residents earning a score of 79% or below will be required to remediate course content and will receive an “I” for the course.
+When students successfully complete the remediation process, the score of “I” will be changed to a “P”.
+Currently, most of the courses are adopting the Pass/Fail grading criteria.

 The individual professional and graduate programs of ATSU, through their faculty and established school procedures, retain principal responsibility for assessing student performance.
 Disputes concerning unsatisfactory progress evaluations should be reconciled through the processes and procedures described under the MS in Orthodontics with Certificate in Orthodontics & Dentofacial Orthopaedics program.
 Additional guidelines regarding academic appeals, including grade appeals, promotion, and/or dismissal appeals will be found within the ATSU Policies section, Academic Appeals policy .

-Students in the Postgraduate Orthodontics Program at ASDOH must meet the following requirements for graduation.
+Students in the Postgraduate Orthodontics Program at ATSU-ASDOH must meet the following requirements for graduation.
 Each student must:

-- Successfully complete all prescribed didactic clinical courses and modules (“B” or above).
+- Successfully complete all prescribed didactic clinical courses and modules (“P” or above)

 - Take the American Board of Orthodontics (ABO) written examination (Part I)